-How to get Around Paris in a weekend
+How to Get Around Paris in a Weekend

 Paris’ metro is very well connected and you can be sure to find a train to go to any of the places mentioned in this Paris weekend itinerary.

-And by taking the metro, you avoid wasting time in traffic jams – which can be crazy if you use an uber, taxi, or even a car.
+And by taking the metro, you avoid wasting time in traffic jams – which can be crazy if you use an Uber, taxi, or even a car.
 And above all, the metro is incredibly cheap in Paris so you can be sure to save on transportation.

 For your 2 days in Paris, you can buy a carnet of 10 train tickets which is cheaper than buying individual tickets.
 Alternatively, you can buy a Paris transportation pass for 2 days known as the Paris Visite travel pass.

-With this pass, you won’t need to buy any transport tickets throughout your entire stay in Paris as it works on all forms of public transportation be it trains, subway, buses, or trams.
+With this pass, you won’t need to buy any transport tickets throughout your entire stay in Paris as it works on all forms of public transportation be it trains, Subway, buses, or trams.

 Another way to get around Paris is by walking!
 You should actually prepare for this because you’re gonna walk a lot.
-Waliking is the easiest and cheapest way to get around while in Paris for a weekend.
+Walking is the easiest and cheapest way to get around while in Paris for a weekend.